 What is Fostering Compassion?

-Through our workshops and activities, we share the stories of rescued domestic and wild animals in such a way that the children draw parallels between their own circumstances and those of the animals.
-This helps the children see animals as sentient beings who can share similar emotions to them.
-Through sharing the stories of the animals, the children gain a greater understanding of their own circumstances, and this often provides a platform for the children to open up about their own abuse and neglect.
+This programme sees us run a variety of animal and nature themed activities specially designed to help vulnerable children see animals as sentient beings who can share similar emotions to them.
+Our method of sharing the stories of rescued domestic and wild animals, presented in such a way that the children draw parallels between their own circumstances and those of the animals, often provides a platform for the children to open up about their own abuse and neglect.

 Due to the fact that the children benefiting from the Fostering Compassion project are all vulnerable and at risk children, models have been used for all photos on this site and all names have been changed.